-Cyprus allows human COVID-19 medications to be used on cats to fight deadly virus mutation
+Cyprus allows human COVID-19 medications to be used against deadly virus mutation in cats

 What made FIP treatment difficult was the high price of the medication that activists said put it out of reach of many cat care givers.

-Spread through contact with cat feces, neither the virus or its mutation can be passed on to humans.
-The feline coronavirus has been around since 1963.
+Spread through contact with cat feces, the feline coronavirus has been around since 1963.
 Previous epidemics eventually fizzled out without the use of any medication, Arsenoglou said.

 Measures have already been enacted to prevent the export of the mutation through mandatory medical check-ups of all felines destined for adoption abroad.